The Independent’s pound-for-pound boxing rankings

 In October, Fury stopped Wilder for the second fight in a row to retain the belt, which he did again in April by knocking out Dillian Whyte with ease after outboxing his compatriot for the best part of six rounds.
 A creative fighter who has demonstrated remarkable resilience and heart in the ring, Fury previously held the WBA, WBO, IBF and IBO titles and looks destined to regain them and reign as undisputed champion in the future – as long as he does not commit to retriement.

 One of the lesser-known names on this list to the more casual fan, the Japanese does not lack in prowess what he may lack in profile.
 Inoue has the best stoppage percentage of any fighter on this list, part of what makes him such an exciting fighter to watch – along with his effortless evasiveness, brutal body attacks, and frightening level of output.
-At 28, the WBA and IBF bantamweight champion – who has also held titles in two other weight classes – has plenty left ahead of him.
+At 29, the WBA, WBC and IBF bantamweight champion – who has also held titles in two other weight classes – has plenty left ahead of him.

 4. Errol Spence Jr (28-0, 22 KOs)